mkj/rpi-flipflop/README.md

   build flipflop by running `make`.
 I've been cross-compiling from a x86 Ubuntu box, I assume building on the Raspberry Pi itself should work too.

-- Create a SD card with a few partitions
+- Partition and set up a SD card
  - mmcblk0p1 - vfat, perhaps 40MB.
+This is only used by flipflop.
    I'll call this the "first boot partition", it has a Linux kernel and the flipflop initramfs (and other boot files).

- - "normal boot" partition, has all the boot files for the normal distro.
+ - "normal boot" partition, has all the boot files for the normal distro (eg /boot from raspbian)
  - "safe" partition, also has all the boot files but for the safe distro.
 Its cmdline.txt probably points at a different root partition to normal.
  - The root partitions for each of the normal/safe partitions
- - Anything else (including config file partition, see below)
+ - Anything else (perhaps config file partition, see below)

 - Set up a vfat mmcblk0p1 partition with the contents of https://github.com/raspberrypi/firmware/tree/master/boot